acs9307/docker-helper/security/README.md

 # Image Vulnerability Scanner

-Containerized scanner that audits all host Docker images for vulnerabilities using Trivy.
+Containerized scanner (Python entrypoint) that audits all host Docker images for vulnerabilities using Trivy.
 It mounts the Docker socket to enumerate images, writes per-image reports to `security/logs/`, and appends run summaries to `security/logs/scan-summary.log`.

 ## Prerequisites
 - Host Docker daemon available and accessible via `/var/run/docker.sock`.